 - You are planning to replace virtual machines, and a backup of the replacement virtual machines might consume additional storage for the same data.

 - You no longer want to backup a virtual machine.

 - You migrated a virtual machine to a different VMware ESXi or vCenter Server that is not configured for backup.

-After you delete a virtual machine, Druva Phoenix purges the backup data of that virtual machine.
+After you delete a virtual machine, Druva purges the backup data of that virtual machine.
 The time required for purging data after deleting a virtual machine depends on the size of data that was backed up.
-For large-sized datasets, Druva Phoenix might take longer to complete a purge operation.
+For large-sized datasets, Druva might take longer to complete a purge operation.

 Note: When a virtual machine configured for backup is deleted from the VMware environment, the first backup job after the virtual machine deletion fails.
 However, the virtual machine is disabled from backup to avoid subsequent job failures.
 The virtual machine disabled for backup will be still available for restore.